 Conclusion: The amount of available post-market data is growing exponentially.
 As a result, it is increasingly difficult to find all relevant information in a timely manner with reasonable effort.

-How the Post-Market Radar reduces your workload
+3. How the Post-Market Radar helps you

 a) How it works